jasonseu/PSPNet.pytorch/README.md

 # PSPNet

 This repository is a simplified version of official pytorch implement [semseg](https://github.com/hszhao/semseg), where multi machines distributed training function is removed and single-machine-multi-gpu training is maintained.
-Training on ADE20K, PSAVAL VOC 2012 and Cityscapes is supported.
+Training on ADE20K, PASCAL VOC 2012 and Cityscapes is supported.

 ## Usage